Richard Dudman: Biography

 Dudman was born in Centerville, Iowa.
 He majored in journalism and economics at Stanford University, where he wrote for the school paper, graduating in 1940.
 During World War II, he served in the merchant marines, dodging German submarines in the North Atlantic.
 He joined the U.S. Naval Reserve in 1942 and served four years, becoming executive officer of his ship.

 He started his journalism career at The Denver Post, where he wrote for four years before joining the Post-Dispatch in 1949.
 Dudman reported on the assassination of President John F. Kennedy in Dallas, Texas, on November 22, 1963.
 He reported seeing an entrance bullet hole in the windshield of the presidential limousine.

 In May 1970, he was captured by the Viet Cong and held captive in Cambodia, an experience he wrote about in his book Forty Days With the Enemy.
 A few days after his release, he and his wife hosted a young Bill Clinton who was working in Washington for the summer as part of Project Pursestrings.

 In December 1978 he was a member, along with Elizabeth Becker and Malcolm Caldwell, of the only group of Western journalists and writers invited to visit Cambodia since the Khmer Rouge had taken power in April 1975.
 During this visit Caldwell was murdered under mysterious circumstances.

 On his last day as Washington bureau chief, in 1981, he ran up Connecticut Avenue to cover the shooting of President Ronald Reagan.
 He moved to Maine after retirement, but continued to work for the Post-Dispatch.
 From 2000 to 2012, he was the Bangor Daily News senior contributing editor, writing over 1,000 editorials.
 In 1993, he won the George Polk Career Award.
 He died on August 3, 2017, at the age of 99.

-Selected worksForty Days With the EnemyMen of the far rightDateline: Vietnam"Pol Pot: Brutal, Yes, but No Mass Murderer", The New York Times, August 17, 1990; accessed August 3, 2017.